mcharb54/double-dealer/src/pages/archives/2019-09-10_the-rider-through-relativity-1.md

 Sometimes the focus or the plane of vision seemed to hover directly above the streets, then again it receded and the details of the Earth's surface broadened into landscapes as seen from some lofty peak, again these dissolved into murky continents that glowed dull red or grey or green.
 And then, as with a sudden lurch, the spherical shape of the Earth disclosed itself and Sharrington looked upon the familiar outlines of North America and the northern crown of ice.
 Light and darkness alternated and the days and the years were as the rhythmic breathing of some all-embracing cosmic organism, the winking of some sidereal machine.

 Once again the Earth seemed to swoop upward—another war "began."
 Grant and Lee met at Appomattox Court House to arrange the gigantic duel.
 The South prepared great battlefields, towards these crawled the wearied and broken armies, blue and grey, collided in a foam of smoke and dust, fire and blood, separated and marched away, all ranks filled and all flags flying.
 Flaming cities rose phoenix-like, out of the ruins and smiled.
 Gettysburg leaped to tremendous life then ebbed into the peace of green fields.
 Vicksburg blazed like a blood-red star, then mirrored itself in the river.
 The "Monitor" and the "Merrimac" were born in a welter of fire, smoke and foam, disengaged, steamed away and were dismantled on the ways.
-Bull Run came— the last battle of the war, and ended with the Union troops marching gaily into Washington.
+Bull Run came—the last battle of the war, and ended with the Union troops marching gaily into Washington.
 The Negro problem was solved.There were jubilees, dancing and feasts upon the plantations.

 Sherrington saw caravans of prairie schooners rolling eastward from the Rockies.
-In California men filled up great gaps in the wounded Earth and cast into them handsful of quartz and gleaming nuggets — frenziedly, as though mad to be rid of the yellow curse.
+In California men filled up great gaps in the wounded Earth and cast into them handsful of quartz and gleaming nuggets—frenziedly, as though mad to be rid of the yellow curse.

 "There are the giant redwoods," said Sharrington, pointing, "by this devolution one might see them dwindle into saplings."